minqiaowang/hybrid-adg-apac/deploy-adg-lvm/deploy-adg-lvm.md

 SQL>
 ```

 3. Register the database via DGMGRL.
 Replace `ORCL_nrt1d4` with your standby db unique name.
+You can run the command as oracle user from on-premise side or cloud side.

 ```
 [oracle@dbstby ~]$ dgmgrl sys/Ora_DB4U@ORCL